My retreat is the island of Gozo.

-On retreats, the sense of relaxed friendliness allows the body to open easily and brings out the lightness in both beginner or advanced.
+As the teacher I enjoy helping create a sense of relaxed friendliness that allows our body to open easily bringing out a lightness in beginners or advanced.

-Being grounded in our approach helps us return to an understanding of movement and spontaneity that is inherent in the body.
+Being grounded in our yoga approach helps us return to an understanding of movement and spontaneity that is inherent in the body.

 Being present to how we feel is really what yoga is about.